solomon12354/POPCAT_clicker/README.md

 # POPCAT_clicker
 This is a POPCAT clicker
+You should have downloaded geckodriver.exe to execute your Firefox
+If you don't download, you can't run this program.